-I would not recommend the Convey jacket for heavy rain though – it is water resistant, but it’s not fully waterproof.
+I would not recommend the Convey jacket for heavy rain though – it is water-resistant, but it’s not fully waterproof.
 It will get wet if you wear it in really heavy rain, and the insulation inside will get soaked.
-That will make the down loose its warmth trapping capabilities, rendering the jacket pretty much useless until it fully dries.
+That will make the down lose its warmth trapping capabilities, rendering the jacket pretty much useless until it fully dries.

 The Kento jacket from Mammut is a great option if you’re looking to get something for outdoor adventures.
 It’s not insulated, so it’s not the best option for very cold weather.
 But you could pair it with a lightweight down jacket or a fleece hoodie to make it warmer.

 This jacket is made from polyamide, which is durable, lightweight, and waterproof.
 That’s what makes the jacket an excellent option for wet weather – it won’t absorb anything and it will keep you dry regardless of the weather outside.

 Additionally, the jacket boasts underarm ventilation zippers that make it more breathable.
 This is great for hikes and other outdoor adventures since it virtually guarantees you’re not going to overheat.
 It’s worth noting that all of the zippers are water repellent, and the center one is even YKK’s waterproof Vislon zipper.